Completed a Bachelor of Aviation (Management)/Bachelor of Commerce and received a New Colombo Plan Scholarship during his studies

 Daniel has since been promoted to the business operations manager for Global Infrastructure Services (an IT finance role) for 16 countries in the Asia-Pacific.
 Travel is a big part of his new life, too.
 ‘I was in Sydney for work last week and tomorrow I am going to Japan for a holiday,’ he says.
 ‘My brother lives in Malaysia, and my sister is in London; I’ve visited both multiple times this year.
 Home is Melbourne, where I get to stay for a few weeks a year.’

 In 2016, the young high-flyer won Swinburne’s top graduate prize for his degree.
 ‘When I was at university, I thought a lot about the future and what I was going to do,’ Daniel says.
 ‘Now I know that you have to take things as they come and take the opportunities that are presented to you.’

-‘While at Swinburne, I studied hard, worked full-time, and took on as many volunteering opportunities as I could,’ he says.
-‘There’s no such thing as entry-level jobs anymore, you need experience before entering the workforce.
-Take advantage of the opportunities that Swinburne offers you to build this experience, it will make all the difference,’ he says.
+‘While at Swinburne, I studied hard, worked full-time and took on as many volunteering opportunities as I could,’ he says.
+‘There’s no such thing as entry-level jobs anymore; you need experience before entering the workforce.
+Take advantage of the opportunities that Swinburne offers you to build this experience and it will make all the difference,’ he says.
 ‘I believe a big part of where I am today is as a result of the support I received from Swinburne.
 I didn’t plan it, but now I have an international career in Hong Kong.’